idaholab/moose/modules/doc/content/getting_started/installation/hpc_install_moose.md

 This *usually* involves `module load` commands.
 Please note again, that Intel compilers are not supported.

-Sometimes after loading up a proper MPI environment, it is still necessary to set some variables.
+Sometimes after loading a proper MPI environment, it is still necessary to set some variables.
 Check to see if the following variables are set:

 ```bash